-The element of causation is a very difficult to prove in medical negligence claims.
-In order to be successful in your medical negligence claim, you will need to prove that the injury sustained would not have occurred if the correct treatment were provided.
+You'll need to prove that the injury sustained wouldn't have occurred if the correct treatment were provided.

-- That the injury would not have eventuated if due care and skill were exercised
+- Determine that the injury would not have eventuated if due care and skill were exercised

 If both these factors are satisfied, then you will likely win your medical negligence case and be paid compensation for your injuries.

 At Garling & Co Lawyers we offer a free initial case assessment and we will run your medical negligence claim on a no win no fee basis.*

 If you think you have suffered an injury due to medical negligence and want to know more about your rights, please contact us.